 The first Christmas we knew Anna, we invited her and her children and grandchildren over for a meal, the Christmas drama, Christmas crafts and games.
 We have continued this tradition every year.

-Unfortunately, Anna became very sick with AIDS while we were on our last Home Assignment in 2008-09.
+Unfortunately, Anna became very sick with AIDS in 2008..
 AIDS can sit quietly in the body for many years before showing up with symptoms, and this was her time.
 She began on a treatment plan but was never very regular.
 Sadly, Anna believed a local prophet who told her to just have faith, and quit taking her medications.

 Anna, Betty’s mom, died in August 2010.
-Betty ran from home when her mom was dying, and got involved in loose living and drugs.
+Betty ran away from home and away from the Lord when her mom was dying..
 She had been top of her 8th grade class but left school when she left home.
 We were glad that even though she had run away, she still came to our house for the 2010 Christmas.

 I didn’t see Betty for the next two years and the next time was another sad occasion.
 She came to see my mom after her aunt died in childbirth.
 This aunt, Joyce, had been a Christian and had been trying to help keep Anna’s family together after Anna had died.
 Now she was gone, too.
 Joyce’s newborn had been brought to the nursery where I volunteered, and I helped care for him for a few weeks until the family sorted out who would take him.
 That Christmas party at our house (2012) most of Anna’s family came as well as close relatives.
 They were all grieving Joyce’s death.

 |Joyce's new born son|

 |Anna's children and her mom at our house for Christmas in 2012|